Berational91/DigimonVPet/README.md

 - it should be easy to add new digimon/pets/evolution lines
 - it should be easy to change game mechanics and the UI

 # How to install
+## on ESP32 (TTGO T-Display)
-Just Clone the Repo into VSCode/PlatformIO and flash it to your ESP/Arduino.
-Don't forget to configure your TFT_eSPI library properly (uncommenting/commenting the right line user_setup_select.h).
-If you want to use Arduino IDE: the content of main.cpp is equal to arduinos *.ino files
+Clone the Repo into VSCode/PlatformIO and just flash it to your device.
+Don't forget to configure your TFT_eSPI library properly (uncommenting/commenting the right line in user_setup_select.h).
+If you want to use Arduino IDE: the content of main.cpp is equal to arduinos *.ino files.

+## on other Devices:
+Clone the Repo and configure TFT_eSPI library properly (uncommenting/commenting the right line in user_setup_select.h).
+Then change the define macros for the buttons according to your wiring.